Frequently Asked Questions

 The master account of Boat Refugee Foundation is NL97 RBRB 0918 9326 37.
 Besides this, Boat Refugee Foundation has a Tikkie account which is linked to NL60 ABNA 0249 9123 17.

 Boat Refugee Foundation offers medical and psychosocial (emergency) care to refugees who will otherwise be forgotten.
-At the moment we do this on the Greek island of Lesbos.
+At the moment we do this on the Greek island of Lesbos and in Athens.
 Please visit this page to read more about our current events.

 Our foundation started providing in urgent needs that were not yet fulfilled by existing humanitarian organizations.
 We chose to provide very tangible, practical help to vulnerable refugees, where this is needed.
 Where possible we work together with other organizations that are present in the same locations.
 In the past 5 years we have developed a large expertise in delivering medical and psychosocial aid.
 By focusing on these two areas we can make a difference where this is most needed.

-All across the world people are on the run.
+All across the world people are on the move.
 In an ideal situation all of these people would be supported.
 Being a foundation with limited resources we have to make choices.
-Because of the immediate need and our ability to provide focused care, our focus at the moment is on the Greek island of Lesbos.
+Because of the immediate need and our ability to provide focused care, our focus at the moment is on the Greek island of Lesbos and in Athens.
 In future we might expand our operations.

 As long as the need remains and we have the people and resources, we will help out on Lesbos.
 At the moment it is unclear for how long this will be necessary.
 In the future we might expand or move our operations to other countries and regions.